-Rhubarb is most commonly treated like a sour "fruit" and sweetened in dishes like this compote as well as pies, but it is in fact the leafstalks of a vegetable.
+Rhubarb is most commonly treated like a sour "fruit" and sweetened in dishes like this compote as well as pies, but it is, in fact, the leafstalks of a vegetable.
 The green parts of the leaves are toxic, which is why you never see rhubarb stalks for sale with the leaves attached.
 When ripe, the stalks blush pink, though they are edible when green as well, with the same flavor.

-Compote is sort of like a lazy jam.
+The compote is sort of like a lazy jam.
 Just cook the rhubarb and strawberries with some sugar just until they break down, making a soft, spoonable spread.
 It's fabulous over ice cream, pound cake, or even with some fresh strawberries and whipped cream.

 This recipe can be doubled.

 - 1½ pounds rhubarb leaf stalks

 - 2 cups fresh strawberries, washed and hulled

 - ¾ to 1¼ cups sugar (see note in instructions)

 Wash and hull the strawberries, then slice them in half, or in quarters if they are large.

 Chop the rhubarb stalks.
 In the end, you're looking for 2 cups each of chopped strawberries and rhubarb.